Lipka rebellion

-The Lipka rebellion was a 1672 mutiny of several cavalry chorągwie (regiments) of Lipka Tatars, who had been serving in the forces of the Polish–Lithuanian Commonwealth since the 14th century.
+The Lipka rebellion was a mutiny from 1672 of several cavalry chorągwie (regiments) of Lipka Tatars, who had been serving in the forces of the Polish–Lithuanian Commonwealth since the 14th century.
 The immediate cause of the rebellion was overdue pay, although increasing restrictions on their established privileges and religious freedom also played a role.

 Background

 The Lipka Tatars were a group of Tatars who settled in the Grand Duchy of Lithuania in the 14th century, and later in the Polish–Lithuanian Commonwealth.
 They were given noble status and fought on the Polish–Lithuanian side in the Battle of Grunwald.
 They formed a military caste within the Commonwealth, while retaining their Muslim religion and Tatar traditions.

 Prior to this rebellion the Lipka Tatars had dutifully served the Polish–Lithuanian Commonwealth and were considered to be some of its best and most loyal soldiers.
 At the beginning of the sixteenth century, emissaries of the Crimean Khanate tried to persuade them to betray the Commonwealth and received the reply:

 Subsequently, the Lipkas fought on the Polish–Lithuanian side against the Ottomans and the Crimean Khanate at Battle of Cecora, the first Battle of Chocim and against the forces of Mehmed Abazy Pasha in the Polish–Ottoman War of 1633.

 However, the situation of the Tatars within the Commonwealth worsened in the second half of the 17th century.
 The Chmielnicki Uprising and the Russian invasion of Lithuania destroyed much of the basis of Tatar livelihood.
 At the same time, in its wars against various invaders, the Commonwealth employed many foreign, non Lipka Tatar mercenaries, who often, in situations of chaos and lax discipline, pillaged local farms and landholdings.
 This, combined with the growing effects of the Counter-Reformation and the associated decrease in traditional religious freedom in the Commonwealth, led the Polish szlachta to increasingly view all Tatars, including the Lipkas, with hostility.
 This culminated in passage of several laws in 1667 which rescinded Tatar privileges and restricted their religious freedoms.
 In particular, the new laws limited the promotion of Tatars to posts of military command and also forbid the construction of new mosques within the Ruthenian voivodeships (in Ukraine) of the Commonwealth.
 Finally, the Sejm decided that only the fourth of the wages owed to the Tatar soldiers were to be paid out (this also applied to Wallachian units).

 Simmering unrest among the Lipkas led the Polish King Jan Kazimierz in 1668, shortly before his abdication, to rescind the laws.
 But the insult had been made, and crucially, the wages were never paid out as promised.